CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 Predicates capture properties a circuit could satisfy
 ..
 Primarily used to describe requirements of the backends

 Solving the constraints of the target :py:class:`~pytket.backends.Backend` is the essential goal of compilation, so our choice of passes is mostly driven by this set of constraints.
-We already saw in the last chapter that the :py:attr:`~pytket.baceknds.Backend.required_predicates` property gives a collection of :py:class:`~pytket.predicates.Predicate` s, describing the necessary properties a :py:class:`~pytket.circuit.Circuit` must satisfy in order to be run.
+We already saw in the last chapter that the :py:attr:`~pytket.backends.Backend.required_predicates` property gives a collection of :py:class:`~pytket.predicates.Predicate` s, describing the necessary properties a :py:class:`~pytket.circuit.Circuit` must satisfy in order to be run.

 Each :py:class:`~pytket.predicates.Predicate` can be constructed on its own to impose tests on :py:class:`~pytket.circuit.Circuit` s during construction.